population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 suggesting that some household members return to the family for farm work.

-## Agricultural vs. Non-agricultural households
+## Agricultural vs. Non-Agricultural Households

 Given the increase in agricultural work with the first lockdown, [@fig:ag_vs_non_ag] examines whether agricultural households fared better than non-agricultural households.
 We show the results for two different approaches.
-The two left columns are separate regressions by whether the household was an agricultural household before Covid for each level of food insecurity.[^agri_pre_covid]
+First, the two left columns are separate regressions by whether the household was an agricultural household before Covid for each level of food insecurity.[^agri_pre_covid]
-The results in the right two columns come from one regression per level of food insecurity and use the prior rounds' reported agricultural status interacted with the survey indicators.
+Second, the results in the right two columns come from one regression per level of food insecurity and use the prior rounds' reported agricultural status interacted with the survey indicators.
-Note, as we previously treated households' work in agriculture as a choice variable, these estimations are exploratory rather than causal.
+Note, as we previously treated households' work in agriculture as a choice variable, this set of estimations is exploratory rather than causal.
-In all case, the effects are shown relatively to survey round 4 as above.
+In all cases, the effects are shown relative to survey round 4 as above.

 [^agri_pre_covid]: For round 1, the survey asks about the employment industry
     before the lockdown, which allows us to identify whether individuals worked